15 Things to Do in Brisbane

 6. Visit Sea World at Main Beach

-In Brisbane you can't miss water adventures, in fact many people take advantage of the good local weather to visit Sea World.
-It is a theme park, located in Main Beach.
-It's about an hour from downtown, but it's totally worth it.
+In Brisbane, water adventures are a must.
+In fact, many people take advantage of the good local weather to visit Sea World.
+It is a theme park located in Main Beach.
+It is an hour from the city center, but it is completely worth it.
 There are options for all ages, so both adults and children will have a great time.
 This family activity allows you to explore different areas focused on marine species.

 7. Have fun at Wet'n'Wild water park in Oxenford

 Another water park you can enjoy near Brisbane is Wet'n Wild in Oxenford.
 It is located less than an hour away, so it is quite accessible.
-It is a unique experience that has attractions for the whole family.
+It is a unique experience with attractions for the whole family.
 It has around 40 slides and is one of the largest parks in Australia.
-It has a farm, where you can interact with exotic Australian animals, such as emus or kangaroos.
+It has a farm where you can interact with exotic Australian animals such as emus and kangaroos.

 Buy tickets for Wet'n'Wild